pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 - See here for a [comparison before & after 4x upscaling](https://imgsli.com/MTY1NzM1) of a 4096 * 6464 image.
 - Compare to Ultimate SD Upscale, the algorithm is **much more faithful to the original image** and produces significantly fewer artifacts.
 See the [comparison with Ultimate SD Upcaler](https://imgsli.com/MTY1NzUw).

 NOTE: Instead of generating an 8k image at once, you should first try the default parameters with a small image and a small upscale factor (i.e., 1.5) to see if it works.
-If the retouch = 1, then CFG must be <= 2.
+Generally, the denoising strength needs to be <= 0.6.

 ****
 ### 🔥 Tiled VAE